2401teamone/HomeBase-Core-Application/README.md

 app.start(serverConfig);
 ```
-## Server Config
-If your Pinniped-powered project was built with `pinniped-cli`, then the project's `.env` file will contain supported configuration settings.

 ### SERVER_DOMAIN
 The base domain name for requesting a TLS certificate from Let's Encrypt.
-If `SERVER_DOMAIN` has a value, it'll auto-cert the domain.
+If `SERVER_DOMAIN` has a value, it will attempt to auto-cert the domain.
 If this is undefined the server will run on `SERVER_PORT`.
-Otherwise, if it's present and the auto-cert runs, the `SERVER_PORT` value is ignored and the server will run on port 443 with a redirect server (running on port 80) that redirects to port 443.
+If `SERVER_DOMAIN` is present and the auto-cert runs, the `SERVER_PORT` value is ignored and the server will run on port 443 with a redirect server (running on port 80) that points to port 443.
 ```javascript
 SERVER_DOMAIN=example.com
 ```